Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 Analogously, we can write

 and \eqref{eq:excursion-tau} fails only if \eqref{eq:excursion-T-k} fails for some $l \le n^2$.
 Again we finish by Lemma \ref{lm:excursions} and a union bound. \end{proof}

 \end{subsection}

 \begin{subsection}{The bad set} Recall that the bad set $\badSet_{t}$, defined in \eqref{eq:defBadSet}, consists of vertices which are close in $G_{t}$ to $L_{0}$.
-First we will prove that with high probability $\badSet_{t}$ is small for all $t \leq T$.
+Our goal is to show that the CRW is unlikely to ever hit the bad set.
+Since it is difficult to know exactly which part of $\badSet_{t}$ is accessible to the CRW at time $t$, we will in fact prove a stronger statement, namely that with high probability $\badSet_{t}$ itself is small for all $t \leq T$.

-\paragraph{The core of $G_t$.} We will now introduce a special subgraph of $G_t$, which will play an important role in the analysis of bad jumps and backtracks.
+\paragraph{The core of $G_t$.} We now introduce a special subgraph of $G_t$, which will play an important role in the analysis of bad jumps and backtracks.

+For a graph $G$ and a vertex $v\in V_G$ denote by $\deg_G(v)$ the degree of $v$ in $G$, counted with multiplicities.
+Below, to simplify the notation we will often write $v \in G$ instead of $v \in V_G$.

 \hfff{def:core}{Let $\core_{t}$ be the subgraph of $G_{t}$ obtained by successively removing dead vertices of degree one} (i.e., we remove dead vertices of degree one in $G_t$, obtaining the graph ${G}_t^{(1)}$, next we remove dead vertices of degree one in ${G}_t^{(1)}$, etc. until no more vertices can be removed).
 We will call the graph $\core_t$ the \emph{core} of $G_t$ (this is similar to what is called the $2$-core of $G_t$ in graph theory, except that we allow possibly two vertices of degree one which are not dead).
 See Figure \ref{fig:core} for an example of a graph $G_{t}$ and its core.